Travel Speech Language Pathologist (SLP) - $2,208 to $2,345 per week in Mishawaka, IN

 Therapy

-Collaborates with the family and provides individual therapy when appropriate to maintain or enhance speech and language abilities or training to improve/maintain feeding and pre-feeding skills.
+Conduct individual therapy when appropriate to maintain or enhance speech and language abilities, or training to improve/maintain feeding and pre-feeding skills.

-The therapist will facilitate the growth of the client's parents as teachers by providing the resources and support necessary to adequately meet each goal.
+Facilitate the growth of the child's parents as teachers by providing the resources and support necessary to adequately meet each goal.

 Communication

-Communicates effectively with other staff, agencies, and community programs, persons served and their parents/guardians.
+Deal effectively with other staff, agencies, and community programs, as well as children and their parents/guardians.

 Records and Reports: